Keynote Speaker

 Founder & CEO

-Founded in 2009, european economics is a recognised pure-player consultancy in public funding.
-We offer tailor made and high-value-added services across Europe to help our clients design and implement turn-key public funding solutions – State aid & European funding – for their strategic projects:
+Founded in 2009, european economics is a recognised pure-player consultancy specialising in public funding.
+We deliver tailored, high value-added services across Europe to support our clients in designing and implementing turnkey public funding strategies – State aid and European funding – for their most strategic projects:

-We support our clients with a turn-key approach at every step of their project’s life-cycle: funding strategy definition, application file preparation (at National & EU level), European Commission validation process, and funding monitoring.
+We support our clients with a turn-key approach at every step of their project’s life-cycle: funding strategy definition, application file preparation (at National and EU level), European Commission validation process, and funding monitoring.

 Day 2 / 16:10 - 17:10